apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 3.3.0

+* Drops support for iOS 7 devices and requires Xcode 8.
+* Building for iOS 8 and later devices no longer results in deprecation warnings.
+* New Swift 3 names for a number of methods and properties.
+Swift 2.x projects should continue to work with the existing names.
+* A new `shared` property on the `Apptentive` class that aliases the `+sharedConnection` method (This class property is currently not visible in our documentation due to a limitation in our documentation software).

 # 3.0.0

 * The `ATConnect` class has been renamed to `Apptentive`.
 A compatibility alias is provided for legacy code.